-Students are admitted to the pre-dietetics program until they have applied and been accepted to the dietetics professional program.
-Applications are due by September 15 of the semester prior to entry into the three-semester professional program.
+Students are admitted to the pre-nutrition and dietetics program until they have applied and been accepted to the nutrition and dietetics professional program.
+Applications are due by Sept.
+15 of the semester prior to entry into the three-semester professional program.
 The admission criteria and application procedures can be found here.

-For class listings, program guides and other resources, visit the advising page for the dietetics major.
+For class listings, program guides and other resources, visit the advising page for the nutrition and dietetics major.

-In order to receive the Bachelor of Science degree in dietetics the following graduation requirements must be met:
+In order to receive the Bachelor of Science degree in nutrition and dietetics the following graduation requirements must be met:

-- Completion of all courses required for B.S. in dietetics degree including general education courses, with no incomplete (I) grades (see current degree requirements).
+- Completion of all courses required for B.S. in nutrition and dietetics degree including general education courses, with no incomplete (I) grades (see current degree requirements).

-- As of fall 2010, students admitted to the pre-dietetics program need to officially apply for admission to the professional component of DPD and be admitted.
+- As of fall 2010, students admitted to the pre-nutrition and dietetics program need to officially apply for admission to the professional component of DPD and be admitted.

 - Completion of at least 122 semester hours of credit, of which at least 60 semester hours must be credits from four-year baccalaureate degree granting institutions and at least 30 semester hours must be credits from WMU.
 Of the last 30 semester credit hours required for the degree, at least 10 semester hours must be WMU credits.